FarronF/limerick-council-meetings/meetings/2023/09/12-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 11th July 2023.md

 organisation, the Climate Action Co-Ordinator salary will be funded entirely by the

 Department with recruitment due to take place shortly for a Climate Action Officer.
+He
+---
-He--- 3
+3

 further explained that this is a National Policy and each Local Authority is obliged to